MewsSystems/gitbook-connector-api/guidelines/README.md

 ## Quick start

-To begin with, Mews operates several environments.
-At the beginning of your development process, you'll be interested in the [Demo environment](environments.md#demo-environment).
+Mews operates several environments.
+To start your development process, you will want to use one of the [Demo environments](environments.md#demo-environments).
+You can switch to the [Production environment](environments.md#production-environment) when your development is complete and your integration is certified.
-To get yourself familiar with the system and the types of data we provide, you can log in to __Mews Operations__ using the email and password provided and check out the Mews system features.

-Alternatively, you can start using the API right away, using the demo tokens below.
-[Requests](requests.md) towards our API should be in `JSON` format and sent using `POST` method.
-Below is an example request which will return the configuration details for one of our test hotels.
-To begin with, Mews operates several environments.
-At the beginning of your development process, you'll be interested in the [Demo environment](environments.md#demo-environment).
-To get yourself familiar with the system and the types of data we provide, you can log in to __Mews Operations__ using the email and password provided and check out the Mews system features.
+To get yourself familiar with the Mews system and the types of data we provide, you can log in to __Mews Operations__ using the email and password provided and check out the system features.
 Alternatively, you can start using the API right away, using the demo tokens below.

 [Requests](requests.md) towards our API should be in `JSON` format and sent using `POST` method.
 Below is an example request which will return the configuration details for one of our test hotels.
 You can find out more about this API operation in [Get configuration](../operations/configuration.md#get-configuration).

 Endpoint URL: